algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

+# FPGA Project - Management Artifacts - Team 2
+This document explains the concept of a file management artifact in simple terms.

+A file management artifact is basically any piece of information, item, or tool that helps organize, keep track of, and manage files in a system.
+These artifacts make it easier to handle, store, and find files.

+## Task & Schedule
+This part will regroup the parts bellow, you can access to main document by clicking [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=1108239108#gid=1108239108).
-## Work Breakdown Structure
+### Work Breakdown Structure
 Here is the WBS.
 You can follow the mainlines of the project by clicking [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=2090769529#gid=2090769529).

-## Gantt Chart
+### Gantt Chart
 You can view the Gantt Chart Expectation for the project timeline [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=159628323#gid=159628323).

 ## KPI's
-In this section, we present the completion of the KPIs and how the calculations have been performed:
+In this section, we present the completion of the KPIs and how the calculations have been performed, you can also access to this document by clicking [here](https://docs.google.com/spreadsheets/d/1X-kkG5JFK_j_OlVThfcNF5CRCTrUDaOV3hJcxrTduTk/edit?gid=148590596#gid=148590596):

 ### Completion Calculation
 #### Files & Review